gaal/prolix-go/README.markdown

 `--ignore-{re, line, substring}` may be used to suppress lines completely.
-`--snippet` may be used to rewrite a line, perhaps to trim a log field you're not interested in on your console. [notyet]
+`--snippet` may be used to rewrite a line, perhaps to trim a log field you're not interested in on your console.

 These flags can be specified more than once.